-If prescription medication is to be administered at school, the Medication Authorization form must be filled out and signed by the parent/guardian.
+If prescription medication is to be administered at school, the Medication Authorization form must be filled out by the parent/guardian.
 Please send only the necessary amount of medication.
-A copy of this form is found in the back of this handbook.
-Additional forms may be obtained at the school office or on the school websites, www.admschools.org
+Click on the link to complete a Medication Authorization form.

-Rules and procedures concerning the administration of medications to those pupils who must take medication during school hours follow.
-No medication shall be dispensed to any pupil in the Adel DeSoto Minburn Community School system unless the following prerequisites are met:
+Rules and procedures concerning the administration of prescription medications to those students who must take them during school hours follow.
+No medication shall be dispensed to any student in the Adel DeSoto Minburn Community School system unless the following prerequisites are met:

-- 1. The medication must be prescribed by a licensed medical or osteopathic physician or dentist. - The parent must sign a request to have this prescribed medication dispensed to their child according to the written directions of the prescribing physician or dentist. - 3.
+1. The medication must be prescribed by a licensed medical or osteopathic physician or dentist.

+- 2. The parent must sign a request to have this prescribed medication dispensed to their child according to the written directions of the prescribing physician or dentist. - 3.
 The prescription and the parent's signed request to dispense the medication are to be kept on file in the office from which the medication will be dispensed. - 4.
-The medicine shall be maintained in the original prescription container, which shall be labeled with:

-- a. name of student

-- b. name of medication

-- c. directions for use

-- d. name of physician or dentist

-- e. name and address of pharmacy

-- f. date of prescription

-- 5. The medication, while at school, shall be kept in a designated place, in a locked drawer or cabinet.
-When required, refrigeration will be provided.

-- 6. In each building, access to the medication shall be under the authority of the nurse, administrative assistant, or principal.

-- 7. An electronic record will be kept on any medication(s) given at school.
-This record will include the student's name, the name of the medication, the amount of medications to be given, and the time at which it is to be given.
-After the medication is given, the person dispensing the medication will initial the medication sheet with his/her initials.
-This record shall be kept each time the medication is given at school, on the appropriate "Medication List" form.

-- 8. In accordance to 655 IAC 6.2(5) the position of the lowa Board of Nursing is that school nurses may not administer natural remedies, including essential oils, and supplements to school children during the school day.
+The medicine shall be maintained in the original prescription container, which shall be labeled with: - a. name of student - b. name of medication - c. directions for use - d. name of physician or dentist - e. name and address of pharmacy - f. date of prescription - 5.
+The medication, while at school, shall be kept in a designated place, in a locked drawer or cabinet.
+When required, refrigeration will be provided. - 6.
+In each building, access to the medication shall be under the authority of the nurse, administrative assistant, or principal. - 7.
+A record will be kept on any medication(s) given at school.
+This record will include the student's name, the name of the medication, the amount of medications to be given, and the time at which it is to be given. - 8.
+In accordance to 655 IAC 6.2(5) the position of the lowa Board of Nursing is that nurses may not administer natural remedies and supplements to school children during the school day, this includes essential oils.

-Over-the-counter medication such as aspirin, Tylenol, cough syrups, cough drops, etc. requires a Medication Authorization Form with parent's signature or the signed Annual Health Update indicating permission for Tylenol or Ibuprofen.
+Over-the-counter medication such as Tylenol, cough syrups, cough drops, etc. requires a Medication Authorization Form with parent's signature or the signed Annual Health Update indicating permission for Tylenol, Ibuprofen, or Tums.
 The medication must be brought to school in the original labeled container.
-The nurse's office stocks a small supply of Tylenol, Ibuprofen, cough drops and TUMS.
-Parent/guardian must provide liquid or chewable Tylenol or Ibuprofen if that form of medication is preferred.
+The nurse's office stocks a small supply of Tylenol, Ibuprofen, and Tums.
 The registered nurse may also determine that an over-the-counter medication, ordered by a parent, could be detrimental to the child.
 In this case the registered nurse may refuse to administer the medication and state the reasons, in writing, to the parent.